zhaoshenzhai/obsidian-mathlinks/README.md

 * 0.1.4: Fixed duplicate templates and excluded files/paths.
 * 0.1.3: Fixed excluding files when updating backlinks.
 * 0.1.2: Use `this.app.vault.configDir` instead of `.obsidian`.
-* 0.1.1: Fixed reverting back to wikilinks when `Use [[Wikilinks]]` is disabled.
+* 0.1.1: Fixed reverting back to Wikilinks when `Use [[Wikilinks]]` is disabled.
 Instead, revert back to its markdown link.
 * 0.1.0: Initial release!